milzj/EnsembleControl/README.md

 We formulate a risk-neutral vaccination scheduling problem based on the control problem formulated in

-> Miller Neilan, Rachael and Lenhart, Suzanne, Modeling paradigms and analysis of disease transmission models, [https://doi.org/10.1090/dimacs/075/03](https://doi.org/10.1090/dimacs/075/03).
+> Miller Neilan, Rachael and Lenhart, Suzanne, An introduction to optimal control with an application in disease modeling, [https://doi.org/10.1090/dimacs/075/03](https://doi.org/10.1090/dimacs/075/03).

 We consider the optimal control problem